-In my career I’ve worked in all sorts of company environments; from the nimble and energetic startup to the lumbering megacorp; from the thriving and optimistic to the desperately needing improvement.
-Each one of these had its own set of lessons for me to soak in.
-Those lessons have been valuable beyond measure, not just in my professional journey, but in my personal life as well.
+In my career, I’ve worked in all sorts of company environments.
+I’ve been everywhere from the agile and energetic startup to the lumbering megacorp, from the thriving and optimistic to the severely struggling.
+Each of these settings had unique lessons for me to soak in.
+Those lessons have been valuable beyond measure, not just in my professional journey but in my personal life as well.

-I know, it sounds freaking bizarre.
+I know; it sounds bizarre.
 Why would anyone want to run their life like a business?
-Businesses are dull and rigid, and can sometimes miraculously be dumber, greedier, and more soulless than the sum of their parts.
+Businesses are dull and rigid and can sometimes miraculously be dumber, greedier, and more soulless than the sum of their parts.
 What an example to follow!
 But stick with me for just a moment.

-Okay, But Like, Why Though?
-Who Wants Their Life to Run Like a Business?
+Why Would Someone Want Their Life to Run Like a Business?

-One of my central tenets of self improvement is that it’s best to look everywhere, and give everything a chance to teach you something new.
+One of my central tenets of self-improvement is that it’s best to look everywhere and give everything a chance to teach you something new.
 Like sweet-awesome blogs with cool names, as a random example not related to anything.
-For all their flaws, there are a lot of things that businesses get right.
+For all their flaws, there are many things that businesses get right.
 For instance, they typically know how to: